GowthamSk1/Calculator-Application---Java/README.md

 ![Calculator App](https://github.com/GothamCty/Calculator-Application---Java/blob/master/Test.JPG)

-Note: Negative numbers not fully supported
+Note: Negative numbers not fully supported\
-      the front end design of the calculator (Look and feel of the calculator).
+      The front end design of the calculator (Look and feel of the calculator).